PtrMan/C2VHDL/README.rst

 C2VHDL
 ======

-C2VHDL converts a subset of the C language into VHDL.
+C2VHDL converts a subset of the C language into Verilog.

 The project aims to provide: